 I use Evernote in my studio to keep track of weekly lesson plans for each student.
 I am not sure why it took me so long to realize that Evernote could help organize my game inventory!

 I set up a notebook in Evernote and named it “Games.”
 Then for each game, I added a note.

 The information I typed on the note included:

 - Where I found or purchased the game

 I took a photo or screenshot of the game board, instructions, and cards.
 (This was super easy to do with my iPad).

 I used tags to make categories for each game.
-For example, tags I used for the Ladybug game were: grand staff, keyboard topography, music alphabet and staff notation.
+For example, tags I used for the Ladybug game were: grand staff, keyboard topography, music alphabet, and staff notation.
 This will help me as I search for games in my Evernote notebook.

 For more on the benefit and power of using tags in Evernote, see Amy’s video post, Evernote: Account Features, Tagging, and More.

 The image below shows a search I did for “keyboard topography.”
-As you can see, the list of games that I have are shown on the left.
+As you can see, the list of games that I have is shown on the left.
 I really like that it brings up the photos!

 This system is working great for me so far.
 Now, I just need to keep up with it as I add new games.
 It feels so good to have the pile of games organized and the game monster conquered.
 Thanks, Evernote!